grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 ), a framework to manipulate audio ressources through the concept of streams
 - Oliver Larkin [JUCE framework integration](http://olilarkin.blogspot.fr/2015/11/juce-summit-presentation.html)
 - an experimental version of [Antescofo](https://www.youtube.com/watch?v=HFTw387rJto)
+- FaucK : the combination of the [Chuck language and Faust](https://youtu.be/7ZnmpC7wsPU)
 - ...